All Episodes

 I have been criticized over 20 years more than your average presidential candidate in one campaign cycle.

-He can't take it personally.
+You can't take it personally.

-So this little twit, according to Snerdley, it's what he called him in the IFB just now, called me narcissist.
+So this little twit, according to Snerdley, it's what he called him in the IFB just now, called me a narcissist.

-They got so alarmed when I said that I was going to put a you know pot of boiling water on the stove here to keep the apartment humidified during the cold weather up here so I didn't lose my voice like I did last time.
+They got so alarmed when I said that I was going to put a pot of boiling water on the stove here to keep the apartment humidified during the cold weather up here so I didn't lose my voice like I did last time.

 They sent me a humidifier.

-They said last week when I was going through this riff about I don't take things personally.
+So anyway, Snerdley, they said last week when I was going through this riff about I don't take things personally.

 Well, we take it personally for you.

-Uh call me a narcissist or narcissistic and ego driven, and demands that I respond to this.
+And so he listens to Chatsworth Osborne Jr. call me a narcissist or narcissistic and ego-driven and demands that I respond to this.

 How dare this little guy?

-Snurdly is not.
+Snerdley is not.

-I would have already been through the next soundbite by now if you hadn't interrupted me on this, and the audience will agree with me.
+I would have already been through the next sound bite by now if you hadn't interrupted me on this.

 I get emails.

-You tell Snurdly to quit interrupting you.
+You tell Snerdley to quit interrupting you.

-Uh this is what he said.
+This is what he said.

 Is Rush Limbaugh actually John McCain's best buddy secretly?

-His saving grace, his biggest booster, sort of, at least according to Rush himself.
+Sort of, at least according to Rush himself.

 Here he is, the man on the radio.